karmaniverous/s3-streamlogger/readme.md

 Key changes:

+- It's a Typescript project now.
+Fully type-safe, and supports both `import` and `require`.

 - I eliminated the [`git-branch`](https://github.com/jonschlinkert/git-branch) dependency, which was generating a lot of dependency warnings.
 If you need your branch name as part of `name-format`, you can inject it.

 - I added an [`assumeRole`](https://github.com/karmaniverous/s3-streamlogger/blob/d6d346fbd309ae7ac0e8dfdc1d80b506f436fa4e/src/S3StreamLogger.ts#L113-L136) method that allows you to assume an IAM role while writing to your bucket.
 This function takes an [`AssumeRoleRequest`](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/client/sts/command/AssumeRoleCommand/) object as its sole argument and is VERY useful if you are writing to a central audit bucket in another account!